smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 ### TESTLSATBL Utility Command

 The command TESTLSATBL has been created only for one special purpose.
-This command may be used from within an OpCon job master record, in the Call command line of a Batch job type, to send a message directly from OpCon/xps to the LSATBLTEST utility display documented above.
-This command will not function as expected when used outside of the OpCon/xps-to-LSAM job scheduler work flow because the LSAM server programs have been specially coded to respond in a unique way to this command name.
+This command may be used from within an OpCon job master record, in the Call command line of a Batch job type, to send a message directly from OpCon to the LSATBLTEST utility display documented above.
+This command will not function as expected when used outside of the OpCon-to-LSAM job scheduler work flow because the LSAM server programs have been specially coded to respond in a unique way to this command name.
 The command by itself merely logs a normal completion message into the job log of any job where the command runs, and the OpCon normal completion status does not reflect whether the test message was actually received by the LSATBLTESTdisplay tool, documented above.

 #### Command Syntax
 ```